DerGuru/The-Resonant/New Chapters/Part2/P2-14_Convergence.md

-# Ch.
+ï»¿# Ch.
 14 - "Every choice has weight"

 Three months after the scaffold incident, Jason's integration with RAE had stabilized at 32%.